-Julius Jackson, Patrick Range II, John Oxendine and Richard Corrigan are members of the Board of Directors of People Helping Each Other, Inc., a non-profit organization (as indicated "PHEO") that will enter into a joint venture between the Company and the joint venture if adequate funds are raised through this Offering to initiate the timber harvesting and charter school joint ventures.
-If adequate funds are raised, Julius Jackson, Patrick Range, John Oxendine and Richard Corrigan will resign from the Board of Directors of People Helping Each Other.
-Additionally, any voting that may occur at any time, before the joint venture's implementation, will be done by Board members without any conflict.
-Patrick Range II is the son of Patrick Range Sr., the founder, manager and operator of Range Funeral Home with whom the Company intends to enter into a joint venture.
-Patrick Range II will recuse himself as it relates to the joint venture, treating the intended relationship as an arm's-length transaction on the part of Range Funeral Home.
+Both Julius Jackson and John Oxendine (Officers of the Company) are also members of the Board of Directors of People Helping Each Other, Incorporated, a non-profit organization (also known as "PHEO" in this Offering Circular) that has agreed to a Share Exchange with the Company contingent on the \$1,000,000 minimum being raised through this Offering.
+The Share Exchange as executed has not resulted in the transfer of the stock of HED (the company owning the timber concessions) to the Company-and won't until the \$1,000,000 minimum is achieved.
+Additionally, if such \$1MM is raised, Messrs.
+Jackson and Oxendine will resign from the Board of Directors of PHEO.
+Additionally, any voting that may occur at any time, based on the Share Exchange, will be done by Board members with no such conflict.
 Robert Curbelo, currently a director of the Company, is expected to be appointed project manager for a real estate development and construction contract contemplated by the Company.
-Mr. Curbelo will be paid at market rates for his service to the Company.
+Mr. Curbelo will be paid at market rates for his service to and for the Company.

-The Company relied on the expertise of Richard Corrigan, formerly an executive with the Overseas Private Investment Corporation, to determine the net present value of the Company, should funding become available, to execute agreements the Company has signed.
-Mr. Corrigan is now a member of the Board of Directors, which role and relationship might give rise to a question of his objectivity relative to assessments that went into the Company's business plan.
+The Company relied on the expertise of Richard Corrigan, formerly an executive with the U.S. Government Overseas Private Investment Corporation ("OPIC"), to determine the net present value of the Company, should funding become available.
+Mr. Corrigan is now a member of the Board of Directors, a role and relationship that might give rise to a question of his objectivity relative to assessments that went into the Company's business plan.